I design tools

 When AI tools optimize for speed, they hollow out the thinking that makes the work valuable in the first place.

-How do you design AI systems that respect the cultural knowledge they're trained on?
+How do you design AI systems that respect the cultural knowledge they learn from?
 Notes from weaving, calligraphy, and material archives.

 What I learned about creative constraints from building a computational weaving tool.